5004-SEA-Fa24-Geeng/hello-world-jennnyren/Report.md

 1. Why would we want to keep interaction with the client contained to ConsoleView?
+Containing the client interaction in `ConsoleView` aligns with best practices in software design.
+It makes the application easier to test, maintain, and extend while keeping the program's components focused on their individual responsibilities.

 2. Right now, the application isn't very dynamic in that it can be difficult to add new languages and greetings without modifying the code every time.
 Just thinking programmatically,  how could you make the application more dynamic?
 You are free to reference Geeting.java and how that could be used in your design.
+We can modify ConsoleView class to make it easier to add new localities.

 > [!IMPORTANT]